 Do you plan to translate related materials for websites and directories?
 If so, these can be folded in to the same project to reduce costs.

-Who will be the “point man” on the client’s end?
+Who will be the “point person” on the client’s end?
 Will personnel be available to handle some of the localization tasks in-house?
 If so, how many hours per week can your team devote to the process?
 Taking on some of the localization engineering tasks can reduce your overall cost.

 If a language services partner has not asked you these questions, and their fee is much lower than the others you’ve received, don’t be tempted by the price.
 You’ll either be hit with extra charges down the line or end up with a project that hasn’t received the attention it deserves.